barclay-reg/dhbw-painground/README.md

 ### IDE Setup

-1. ensure, that you have the [EditorConfig](https://editorconfig.org) Plugin in your IDE/Editor or your choice
+1. ensure, that you have the [EditorConfig](https://editorconfig.org) Plugin in your IDE/Editor of your choice

 ### Know-How